Olygus/Gift-choosing-app/README.md

 Notes
 - If you created the virtual environment in a different location, replace the `.venv` path above with your environment's Python executable (quote the path if it contains spaces).
+- If you are having trouble using the pyinstaller, it is likely because you need to have your python environment active.
 - If you are using WSL, run the Linux commands from the WSL shell.
 - To run with the sample data (creates `giftyfy.db`), run the seeding script before launching the app: